Nkluge-correa/Aira/Cards/models/ToxiGuardrail.md

 ## License

-ToxicityModel is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for more details.
+ToxiGuardrail is licensed under the Apache License, Version 2.0.
+See the [LICENSE](../../LICENSE) file for more details.